SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 module.exports = connector
 ```

-### Set Up Routing
+## Set Up routing

-Create a new file named `schema.js` in `src/routes` to handle requests from SmartThings using this
+Create a new file named `schema.js` in `src/routes`.
+This will handle requests from SmartThings using your
 new connector.

 ```js